SRGSSR/srgdataprovider-ios/README.md

 Then run `carthage update --platform iOS` to update the dependencies.
 You will need to manually add the following `.framework`s generated in the `Carthage/Build/iOS` folder to your projet:

+* `libextobjc.framework`: A utility framework
+* `Mantle.framework`: The framework used to parse the data
 * `SRGDataProvider.framework`: The main data provider framework
 * `SRGLogger.framework`: The framework used for internal logging
-* `Mantle.framework`: The framework used to parse the data
-* `libextobjc.framework`: A utility framework

 For more information about Carthage and its use, refer to the [official documentation](https://github.com/Carthage/Carthage).

 ## Usage

-When you want to classes or functions provided by the library in your code, you must import it from your source files first.
+When you want to use classes or functions provided by the library in your code, you must import it from your source files first.

 ### Usage from Objective-C source files